 Here are five variations of crunches you can do a day to keep things new and to get a total abdominal workout.
 You can do any of these crunch variations a day to help build your abdominal muscles.

 These are very similar to the conventional crunch move.
 Only, you twist your body slightly to the sides as you move up.
+Another variation of this is the standing oblique crunches which, as the name suggests, is done while standing up.

 Bicycle crunches are a dynamic move for your lower abs and your thighs.
 To make them more effective, ensure that your thighs are elevated off the floor.